GEO4520 – Advanced remote sensing and topographic analysis

 - be able to use optical digital images to generate a digital elevation model

-- understand how to detect changes on digtial images and how to calculate surface velocities based on them
+- understand how to detect changes in digital images and how to calculate surface velocities based on them

-- can use satellite imagery to derive important land surface paramters such as temperatures or snow cover
+- can use satellite imagery to derive important land surface parameters such as temperatures or snow cover

-- can use satellite imagery to derive important land surface paramters such as surface temperature, snow cover, soil moisture or vegetation parameters
+- can use satellite imagery to derive important land surface parameters such as surface temperature, snow cover, soil moisture or vegetation parameters

 - get insight into the analysis of digital elevation models, topographic classification methods and their application in science

-The topics may be given different weight depending on the background of the students, and the present research focus in the research group.
+The topics may be given different weight depending on the background of the students, and the present research focuses in the research group.

 Recommended previous knowledge

-- 10 credits overlap with GEO9520 – Remote Sensing and Image Analysis
+- 10 credits overlap with GEO9520 – Advanced remote sensing and topographic analysis.

 Lectures, lab/computer training, project work, e-learning, and student presentations.